 Airfares are usually cheaper if purchased between 3 to 4 months before the trip.
 This expense is the first thing to consider when preparing your travel budget for Southeast Asia.

 After choosing different destinations that we wanted to visit in Southeast Asia, we researched for the best combination of flights, considering times and prices.
 We compared different companies, and in the end, AirAsia was always the most economical.

 Within the 20 days we spent in Southeast Asia, we visited Singapore, Penang, Sumatra, Yogyakarta, Bali and Kuala Lumpur.

 These were the prices of domestic flights:

 Yogyakarta – Bali – 32.35€

 Bali – Kuala Lumpur – 52.22€

-Since it was our first time in Southeast Asia we didn’t want to travel without having previously booked the accommodations.
-If you travel backpacking, you want to stay cheap and you have enough time during your trip, looking for accommodation as you arrive at destinations is the best option.
-So you will find better prices and you will be able to see your room before deciding.
+Since it was our first time in Southeast Asia, we didn’t want to travel without pre-booking our accommodations.
+If you are backpacking, want to stay for cheap, and have enough time during your trip, looking for accommodation as you arrive at destinations is the best option.
+That way, you will find better prices and be able to see your room before deciding.

-In our case, we didn’t leave one night to improvisation.
+In our case, we didn’t leave one night to improvise.
 We booked the accommodations through these platforms.